 At about this time last year, we figured the end was near.
 Announced in October of 2017, Sears began offering Craftsman tools at rival Lowe’s stores.
 The announcement suggested that it could be the end of the line for Sears, Roebuck and Co., the legendary retailer that started out selling shovels and pickaxes to pioneers through its mail order catalog.
-Today, Sears announced that it was selling the Craftsman brand for $900 million to Stanley Black & Decker.

 For many consumers that have watched Sears degrade from a retail powerhouse to a slightly upgraded Dollar Store, the Craftsman brand was about the only reason left to ever enter a Sears location.
-With the sale to one of the brand’s chief competitors — Stanley Black & Decker — the end may be in sight for Sears.
+With the sale to one of the brand’s chief competitors — Stanley Black & Decker — many saw the end in sight for Sears.
 This week’s annual report filing with the SEC is even more ominous.

-The sale of the Craftsman brand was supposed to provide a glide path that allows Sears to make some money off the deal for the near future, according to the Chicago Tribune, which reported the story this morning.
+The sale of the Craftsman brand was supposed to provide a glide path for Sears to make some money, according to the Chicago Tribune.
 “Stanley will pay $525 million at closing, $250 million after three years, and make annual payments on new Craftsman sales for 15 years, the companies said in a statement Thursday.
 Sears will continue to sell Craftsman products at its stores.
 The license to Hoffman Estates, Illinois-based Sears will be royalty-free for 15 years, and then generate 3 percent afterward.”

 It’s good news for American manufacturing, according to Stanley Black & Decker’s CEO.
 “To accommodate the future growth of Craftsman, we intend to expand our manufacturing footprint in the U.S.,” Stanley Chief Executive Officer James M. Loree said in the statement.
 “This will add jobs in the U.S., where we have increased our manufacturing headcount by 40 percent in the past three years.”